jmackrory/USElectricity/Notes.md

 Clear the Remote Server List.
 - It's also important to make sure you select the Docker container environment kernel, as otherwise it will run in the local environment.

+#### 4/14 Setting up SQL logins.
+- need to run the commands to create the non-root users from docker/files/sql/init.sql
+- need to give them permissions.
+- probably best to blow away the old stuff by running `rm -r ../docker_data/postgres-data`
+- note the Docker may automatically create root user and you need to create the other users directly via the docker-compose.  (annoying oversight: passing in the default users will skip the regular init.sql)
+- run `docker compose -f docker/docker-compose.yml up`
+- run `docker comose -f docker/docker-compose.yml exec postgres /bin/bash` to get shell as root in postgres container
+- run `psql -U postgres -f docker-entrypoint-initdb.d/init.sql` to create the DBs and respective dev/test users

+Moving to SQLAlchemy rather than making my own crummy API.

+#### Spark
+Adding skeleton for spark notebooks in Docker.
+Will talk to same DBs/storage.

 ### Emacs and Jupyter - Emacs IPython Notebook (EIN)

 Allows usage of Jupyter from within Emacs.
 Useful when VSCode acting up, or browser shortcuts are annoying for code editing.